cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the client password as input to the OPRF for registration and authentication.
-However, if `client_identity` can be bound to the client's registration record (in that the identity will not change during the lifetime of the record), then an implementation can incorporate `client_identity` alongside the password as input to the OPRF.
+However, if `client_identity` can be bound to the client's registration record (in that the identity will not change during the lifetime of the record), then an implementation SHOULD incorporate `client_identity` alongside the password as input to the OPRF.
 This provides additional client-side entropy which can supplement the entropy that should be introduced by the server during an honest execution of the protocol.
 This also provides domain separation